dbc60/dbc60.github.io/_posts/2016-03-09-pursuit-of-happiness.md

 category: blog
 tags: [happiness,imagination,inspiration,comics]
 ---
-but action needs to be taken in the real world.
+Imagination is good, but action needs to be taken in the real world.

 <!--more-->